nachoplus/cronoStamper/README.md

 >#bt
 >blacklist btbcm
 >blacklist hci_uart
 >reboot

+**UPDATE:**
+Option 3 (preffered):
+Raspberry 3+ works different.
+The best options is to change bluetooth serial port using miniuart-bt device tree overlay as explained in [The Raspberry Pi UARTs](https://www.raspberrypi.org/documentation/configuration/uart.md)

+Add this line in /boot/config.txt

+dtoverlay=miniuart-bt

+This make /dev/ttyAMA0 available for GPS

+### Install user space software:
 >apt-get install pps-tools
 >apt-get install libcap-dev
 >apt-get install gpsd gpsd-clients ntp

 The supplied version of NTPD on the Raspberry Pi doesn’t support PPS so we need to recompile it (Please note that the configure and compile steps may take up to 30 minutes).